 This medication may be prescribed for other uses; ask your doctor or pharmacist for more information.

 What special precautions should I follow?

 Before taking valsartan,

-- tell your doctor and pharmacist if you are allergic to valsartan,any other medications, or any of the ingredients in valsartan tablets.
+- tell your doctor and pharmacist if you are allergic to valsartan, any other medications, or any of the ingredients in valsartan tablets or solution.